 - Sound generally travels faster in solids and liquids than in gases.

 - The speed of sound is faster in materials that have some stiffness like steel and slower in softer materials like rubber.

-- Factors Which Affect the Speed of Sound in Air.
+- Factors affecting the speed of sound in air.